code-and-effect/effective_assets/README.md

 ```

-## Uploading & Attaching
+### Uploading & Attaching

-Use the custom  input for uploading (direct to S3) and attaching assets to the 'pictures' box.
+Use the custom form input for uploading (direct to S3) and attaching assets to the `pictures` box.

 ```ruby
 = f.input :pictures, :as => :asset_box, :uploader => true